 How Does Going to Prison Affect Your Credit?

 There are a lot of people in prison in America.
-In fact, our country has a higher prison population and higher incarceration rates than anywhere else in the world.
-And while there’s clearly a lot of work that needs to be done to bring down incarceration rates, a lot of that is a bit outside our wheelhouse.
+In fact, our country has the highest prison population and the 6th highest incarceration rate in the world.
+While there’s clearly a lot of work to be done to bring down incarceration rates, it is outside our wheelhouse.
 We’re more focused on helping your personal financial situation right now.

-That's why we’re here to answer a question you may, unfortunately, have wondered about: How will going to jail affect your credit score?
+That's why we’re here to answer a question you may have wondered about: How does going to jail affect your credit score?

 Prison means no income to pay your debts

-While a conviction and jail time may not directly destroy your credit score, all of the secondary effects are going to be an enormous weight.
+While a conviction and jail time may not directly destroy your credit score, the secondary effects carry enormous weight.

 Your assets can get seized as well.